Latrobe Brewing Company: Early history and production of Rolling Rock

+Operation by City Brewing Company

 On June 21, 2006, InBev signed a letter of intent with City Brewing Company from La Crosse, Wisconsin, "giving it exclusive rights for an undetermined time to negotiate a purchase of the plant."
 City Brewing currently operates the historic G. Heileman Brewery in La Crosse.
 However, with the sale of the plant still in limbo, the Latrobe Brewing Company plant officially shut down on July 31, 2006, and the plant sat idle.

 In September 2006, City Brewing Company agreed to purchase the brewery.

-In March 2007, the brewery reopened its doors and produced "Samuel Adams."
-The Boston Beer Company signed a deal with the plant's current owners, City Brewing Company in April 2007 to produce beer in the plant.
-The Boston Beer Company had pledged 3 to 7 million dollars to upgrade the plant.
-It is estimated that 200,000 to 250,000 barrels of beer would be produced in the plant during the remainder of 2007.
+In March 2007, the brewery reopened its doors and produced Samuel Adams Boston Lager under an agreement between City Brewing and the Boston Beer Company.
+The Boston Beer Company pledged $3–7 million to upgrade the plant.
+It was estimated that 200,000 to 250,000 barrels of beer would be produced in the plant during the remainder of 2007.

 In late October 2008 City Brewery-Latrobe laid off 70 workers, forcing a temporary shutdown, and had not brewed beer at the plant since November.
 Boston Beer Co. has since moved their operations to an old Schaefer plant they purchased near Allentown, PA.
-In May 2009, Iron City Brewing signed a deal with City Brewing Co to once again begin producing beer at the plant, with brewing started in June and bottling/kegging production resumed in July 2009.
+In May 2009, Iron City Brewing signed a deal with City Brewing Company to once again begin producing beer at the plant, with brewing started in June and bottling/kegging production resumed in July 2009.

-In July 2009 some Southampton brands (Double White, IPA, Altbier, Pumpkin, Imperial Porter) were moved to Latrobe from Lion Brewing.
+In July 2009, some Southern Tier brewing brands (Double White, IPA, Altbier, Pumpkin, Imperial Porter) were moved to Latrobe from Lion Brewing.

-In addition to Iron City Beer, City Brewing also produces Stoney's and Stoney's Light.
+In addition to Iron City Beer, City Brewing Company also produces Stoney's and Stoney's Light.

-On December 8, 2009 City Brewing completed the installation of a can line and started canning in 12 and 16 ounce packages.
+On December 8, 2009, City Brewing completed the installation of a can line and started canning in 12 and 16 ounce packages.
 A 24 ounce can line was expected to be completed in early 2010.

 In 2012, Diageo moved production of the U.S. supply of Red Stripe from Jamaica to the Latrobe Brewery.
 Guinness Blonde was also being brewed there, which moved to a Guinness brewery in Baltimore, Maryland, in 2018.

-On September 7, 2016 Diageo returned production of Red Stripe to Kingston.
+On September 7, 2016, Diageo returned production of Red Stripe to Kingston.